 - Fragrance: Citrusy flowers.
 Leaves will have a minty scent when rubbed together.

-- Cost: Wild bergamot seed packets are available at $5.25 for a packet from Eden Brothers
+- Cost: Wild bergamot seed packets are available for around $6.

 3. Snapdragons (Antirrhinum)

-Snapdragons are perfectly designed for pollination.
-Found in the western United States, these perennials hold their nectar inside of their petal “lips,” which naturally keep out unwanted critters and invite in bumblebees.
+Snapdragons are one of the best plants for pollinator gardens.
+These perennial flowering plants hold their nectar inside of their petal “lips,” which naturally keep out unwanted critters and invite in bumblebees.